How National Gas boosts engagement with Benevity

 The challenge

 When National Gas separated from National Grid, it marked a fresh start — but also meant they had to rebuild their social impact programme from scratch and right-size their programme for their new business — with less budget and minimal resources.
-The team faced multiple challenges: fewer resources, limited budget, reduced manpower and the need to re-establish their purpose as a newly independent company.
+The team faced multiple challenges: fewer resources, limited budget, reduced workforce and the need to re-establish their purpose as a newly independent company.

 The solution